ariaandika/devtools/readme.md

 - Deno
   a alternative for nodejs with a lot of feature built in where nodejs need to install extra tools

-- Bun

 - nginx
+  ready to use web server
+  can be used for reverse proxy

 - Apache
+  same purpose with nginx

 Protocol

-- HTTP
+- Hypertext Transfer Protocol
   - RestApi
   - GraphQL
 - Websocket
-- RPC
+- Remote Procedural Call
   - tRPC
   - gRPC
 - RTC
-- FTP
+- File Transfer Protocol
 - Language Server Protocol
 - RabbitMQ